commands and arguments

 To find out whether a command given to the shell will be executed as an

-or as a builtin command
+external command or as a builtin command, use the

 student@linux:~$ type cd